noah-nuebling/mac-mouse-fix-website/public/licenseinfo/README.md

 # Readme on licenseinfo

 - The config.json file is loaded by MMF3 to determine the price etc to display in-app.
 See `LicenseConfig.swift` for the interface code.
-- Make sure you're not mispelling anything or forgetting any commas, otherwise MMF will fall back to hardcoded values.
+- Use https://jsonlint.com/ -> Make sure you're not mispelling anything or forgetting any commas, otherwise MMF will fall back to hardcoded values.
 - Countries are specified by BCP 47 Region Identifiers.
 For example "IN" for India.
 Also see ([BCP 47 Search](https://www.techonthenet.com/js/language_tags.php) and [OSX Language ID Documentation](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html))
 - Reasons for making MMF free in certain countries:
   - China (CN): Gumroad is blocked by the great Firewall